009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 ### Projects Organization

-Since we are a team of three students who work together remotely a strucutred project organization was versy important for us.
+Since we are a team of three students who work together remotely a strucutred project organization was very important for us.
+We worked with a Kanban Board which is shown in the illustration below.
+This simplified our communication a lot.

-* Backlog: Open issues that are not assigned yet.
-* ToDo: Open issues that have not yet been processed.
-* In progress: Issues that are assigned to a team member and are currently being worked on.
-* Done: Completed issues.

-* All these issues are labeled according to their topic, e.g. as "documentation", "coding", "bug", "discussion", etc.

 ![Bildschirmfoto 2021-08-11 um 11 55 47](https://user-images.githubusercontent.com/83067079/129011259-44cf4a4a-fb29-4afb-8930-05c4c712f60e.png)

+We structured the Kanban Board in four phases:

+* **Backlog:** Open issues that are not assigned yet.
+* **ToDo:** Open issues that have not yet been processed but assigned.
+* **In progress:** Issues that are assigned to a team member and we were currently working on.
+* **Done:** Completed issues.

+* All these issues are labeled according to their topic, e.g. "documentation" or "coding"

 - - - -